MicrosoftDocs/architecture-center/docs/reference-architectures/migration/unisys-mainframe-migration.md

 - A printer subsystem (**H**) manages on-premises printers.

-The second diagram shows how these Unisys mainframe components can map and migrate to Azure capabilities.
+The second diagram shows how the Unisys mainframe components can map and migrate to Azure capabilities.

 ![Diagram showing how Unisys mainframe components can map to Azure capabilities.](media/unisys-migration.png)

 1. A web browser to access Azure system resources replaces terminal emulation for demand and online users (**A**).
 Users access web-based applications over TLS port 443.
-For admin access to the Azure Virtual Machines (VMs), Azure Bastion hosts can maximize security by minimizing open ports.
+For admin access to the Azure Virtual Machines (VMs), [Azure Bastion](/azure/bastion/bastion-overview) hosts maximize security by minimizing open ports.

 2. Presentation layer code runs in IIS and uses ASP.NET to maintain the Unisys mainframe user-interface screens (**B**).
 The applications' presentation layers can remain virtually unchanged, to minimize end user retraining.
-Or, you can update the web application presentation layer with modern user experience frameworks.
+Or you can update the web application presentation layer with modern user experience frameworks.

 3. The AMT Framework converts mainframe presentation, batch, and transaction loads (**C**) to sufficient server farms to handle the work.
 The solution uses two sets of two VMs running the web and application layers, fronted by Azure Load Balancers in *active-active* arrangements to spread query and transaction traffic.